joeljfischer/joeljfischer.github.io/_posts/2015-10-31-the-universe-has-a-cause-for-its-existence.md

 category: Apologetics Research & Writing
 ---

-# The Universe Has a Cause for Its Existence
 Joel Fischer

 Apologetics Research & Writing MD1

 Dr. Clay Jones

 October 31, 2015

 ## Introduction